churchred/pygameGUI/README.md

 The library provides several GUI elements, each with customizable attributes and functions.
 Most properties should not be modified after creation, except for color-related attributes.
 However, text colors need to be re-rendered.

+It's not made to be used in games, but instead to be used for simple app development in pygame.

 ### Available Modules

 - **Window** (Core container for all elements)